-Dr. Mark described these findings as “very worrisome.”
-Like other providers, he has seen an increase in younger adults coming in for colonoscopies due to rectal bleeding, bloody stool, intestinal cramps, unexplained weight loss or changes in bowel habits — all symptoms of colon cancer.
+Providers have seen an increase in younger adults coming in for colonoscopies due to rectal bleeding, bloody stool, intestinal cramps, unexplained weight loss or changes in bowel habits — all symptoms of colon cancer.

 Although most younger people test negative for cancer, in many cases colonoscopies have found large polyps that were then removed before they could develop into cancer.

 The U.S. Centers for Disease Control and Prevention reports that among the cancers affecting both men and women, colorectal cancer is the second leading cause of cancer-related deaths.
 However, colorectal cancer is very curable if it is caught early, when doctors can remove polyps before they become cancerous.

 Given the increase in colon cancer among those in their 30s, why not start screenings at age 40?

 Another concern is whether insurance companies will cover the costs of earlier screenings.
 Moreover, changing screening age standards will require leading gastroenterology societies and experts to work together.